goreleaser/goreleaser/www/docs/customization/sign.md

 to sign the checksum files only.

 The default is configured to create a detached signature for the checksum files with [GnuPG](https://www.gnupg.org/), and your default key.

-To enable signing just add
+To enable signing just add this to your configuration:

 ```yaml
 # .goreleaser.yaml